 Translation: All existing single-stall restrooms would be relabeled as gender-free, providing critical bathroom access to trans and gender-nonconforming Vermonters of all ages, in every single Vermont town and city, in basically any building that is open to the public.

-Status [Updated 4/20/17]: The House Committee on General, Housing and Military Affairs passed the committee 10-1 this week and will be voted on by the full House late this week or early next week!
+Status [Updated 4/21/17]: The House Committee on General, Housing and Military Affairs passed the committee 10-1 and passed the full House decidedly.
+It must wait till January to be taken up by the Senate next.

 What you can do right now:

-Contact your direct representative now on this bill and make sure they know to vote YES when it comes to the House floor for a vote in the next week or two.
-Find your State Rep Here.
+Contact your State Senator and make sure they vote YES next session when it comes to them: Find your State Senator Here.

 H.230 Youth Mental Health Rights Bill